Half day safari in Udawalawe National Park

 Udawalawe National Park is backed by the dramatic highlands to the north and made up of 119 square miles of open grassland, with wetlands and dense jungle.
 It lies about 160km southeast of Colombo (around a four-hour drive) and 120km northeast of Galle (around two hours 45 mins) by car.

 The park was created in 1972 to provide a habitat for animals displaced by the construction of the Uda Walawe dam.
 The damming of the Walawe river created a reservoir and wetlands which attracted many aquatic birds and animals.
 The park is now famed for its elephants and has the largest population of Asian elephants of all of the national parks in Sri Lanka.
-With around 500 resident elephants, if you want to do some elephant-spotting Udawalawe would be a good choice, with sighting all but guaranteed.
+With around 500 resident elephants, if you want to do some elephant-spotting Udawalawe would be a good choice, with elephant sightings all but guaranteed on a jeep safari.

 The best time to go on a safari in Udawalawe is between December and March and May to September – during dry season when there will be less scrub, and it’s easier to see elephants.
 Access can also be an issue out of these months, with roads and tracks getting flooded.